samuelfneumann/GoAtar/README.md

 of data is needed (which is much more efficient than the `Python` implementation of using `bool`s to represent positions).
 For example:
 ```
-e := // New GoAtar environment
+e := ... // New GoAtar environment

 // Gorgonia tensors can be efficiently constructed from the State() method.
-// No data is every copied - unlike in Python
+// No data is never copied - unlike in Python
 t := tensor.New(
     tensor.WithShape(e.StateShape()...),
     tensor.WithBacking(e.State()),
 )

+// Create a vector of the state observation
 prod := func(ints ...int) int {
     product := 1
     for _, value := range ints {